leanprover-community/lean4-metaprogramming-book/md/metam.md

 reduction and other such details taken care of the system, and allow us to use the powerful unifier.
 Here we sketch a few of these.

-We first consider an example where we use `reduce : Expr → MetaM Expr` toreduce the expression for the sum of natural numbers.
+We first consider an example where we use `reduce : Expr → MetaM Expr` to reduce the expression for the sum of natural numbers.
 The rest of the code is as seen in the chapter on Expressions.

 ```lean